luca-rn/Sensors-in-ROS2/README.md

 \
 __If you downloaded a debian/.deb package:__\
 On many Debian-based Linux distributions, you can install the Debian package by double-clicking the file or with the command `sudo dpkg -i route\to\deb\install\pylon_X.X.X.XXXXX-deb0_arm64.deb`.
 Check the pylon root location environment variable and make sure it exists (using `echo $PYLON_ROOT`).
 If not, type the following `echo “export PYLON_ROOT=/opt/pylon” >> ~/.bashrc`.
 Check again with `echo $PYLON_ROOT`and the output should be `opt/pylon`.\
+\
-Alternatively, follow these these steps:\
+Alternatively, follow these steps:\
   a.
 Change to the directory that contains the pylon Debian package.\
   b.
 Install the Debian packages:
 ```bash